 At the beginning, Swiss Solidarity primarily collected material donations, and was totally overrun with packages and aid items.

 Above all, our founders were radio presenters with generous hearts.
 Today we are the largest private humanitarian aid donor in Switzerland.
-For nearly 40 years we have been an autonomous foundation and the humanitarian arm of the Swiss Broadcasting Corporation, SRG SSR.
+Since 1983, we have been an independent foundation and the humanitarian arm of the Swiss Broadcasting Corporation, SRG SSR.

 Today we collect money rather than material donations.
 With the money raised we finance aid projects run by our 25 partner NGOs.